 We’ve coached many successful women who have struggled with when to reveal how accomplished and successful they are.
 So, I wanted to address this important question as part of my blog series on Dating Dilemmas of Successful Women.

-First, as I mentioned in my previous blog, always remember that the right man will love that you’re powerful and successful.
+First, as I mentioned in my previous blog on why you haven’t met the one, always remember that the right man will love that you’re powerful and successful.
 Not only that, studies have actually shown that smart, successful men prefer to marry smart, successful women.
 So, does your success scare guys away?
 Nope – it won’t scare the right guy.

 But, that doesn’t mean you should give him your verbal resume on a first date.
 Sure, tell him what you do, but I don’t recommend leading with talking all about your VP status, high-powered friends or business success at the outset of dating.
 You’d be surprised just how many women do—even in their online profiles.